A selfie of two happy travelers (especially after looking at the expense reports for Spain and Croatia!)

 I don’t have any!

 In August I lost all the Trail Wallet data when my iPhone went for a swim.
 It was a huge disappointment.
-I was anxious to be able to brag that the month of August was coming in under $1500 thanks to a long housesit with a provided car and opportunity to cook at home.
+I was anxious to be able to brag how the month of August was coming in under $1500 thanks to a long housesit with a provided car and opportunity to cook at home.
 The only consolation I have is knowing there is an iCloud backup, and when I buy a new iPhone will be able to restore it.
-(I will update the data here at that time.)
+(I will update the data here at that time.
+Editor’s note: We discovered that the data was not stored in the cloud.
+Bummer.)

 September 2015: Spain and Romania: $2085.53 = $69.52 per day.
 September includes an extended stay, a Spain road trip, and a flight and week in Romania.